-Pukaskwa National Park is located near Marathon, Ontario; access via Highway 627.
-The park is a three-and-a-half-hour drive from the Thunder Bay Airport and a five-hour drive from the Sault Ste.
-Marie Airport.
+Pukaskwa National Park is located near Marathon, Ontario.
+The park is a three-and-a-half-hour drive from Thunder Bay and a five-hour drive from Sault Ste.
+Marie.

 Kasper Transportation offers bus service from Thunder Bay, ON to Marathon, ON.
 Taxi service is available from Marathon to Pukaskwa.

-Paddling into Pukaskwa’s Hattie Cove can be tricky - it’s easy to paddle by without seeing the protected cove.
-Be sure to landmark carefully when paddling this stretch.
+Paddling or sailing into Pukaskwa’s Hattie Cove can be tricky, as it’s easy to pass by without seeing the protected cove.
+Be sure to landmark carefully when nearing this stretch of shoreline.

 Hours of operation

 For more details on the level of service visitors can expect, including the Visitor Centre, Kiosk and park administration office hours, visit our website with the complete schedule.

 Free admission for youth, 17 and under.
 Other fees still apply.

 Detailed fees list.

 Facilities and services

 - Pukaskwa’s 60-kilometre-long Coastal Hiking Trail is Ontario’s premier wilderness backpacking route.
 An equally challenging but shorter 25-kilometer loop trail, the Mdaabi Miikana, provides a taste of the full coastal hiking trail experience.